Insight-Via-Artificial-Intelligence/UnityTestUtilities/README.md

 If you have never used the UIToolkit you can follow the getting started guide here:
 [https://docs.unity3d.com/Manual/UIElements.html](https://docs.unity3d.com/Manual/UIE-simple-ui-toolkit-workflow.html)

+Note: The focus on this package is making PlayMode tests which allow users to test scripts in a temporary scene provided by the test launcher.
+When opening the test runner it will default to EditMode tests, ensure you switch to the Playmode and create a Playmode assembly not an Editmode assembly.

 To use the scripts add through package manager (Unity 2021+):
 1) Open Package Manager from the Window menu.
 2) Press the plus icon